smikhalevski/doubter/README.md

 // ⮕ 'foo@bar.com'

 shape.parse('foo');
-// ❌ ValidationError: any.refine at /: Must be an email
+// ❌ ValidationError: email at /: Must be an email
 ```

 You can use generic [operations](#operations), [checks](#checks), [refinements](#refinements),